openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 * The text of the PR must be approved by a simple majority of the voting members.
 * The text of the PR must be approved by the board.

-If consensus cannot be reached, a pull request may still be landed after a vote by the Voting CPC members to override outstanding objections.

 ### Fast-Tracking PRs